ethereum/EIPs/EIPS/eip-subscription-tokens.md

     /// @notice             Gets the number of tokens that are sent per block from `from` to `to`
     /// @param  from        The address sending tokens
-    /// @param  to          The address recieving tokens
+    /// @param  to          The address receiving tokens
     /// @return amount      The amount of tokens being sent function subscription(address from, address to) external view returns (uint256 amount);

     /// @notice             Gets the maximum number of tokens that can be sent per block from `from` to `to`
     /// @param  from        The address sending tokens
-    /// @param  to          The address recieving tokens
+    /// @param  to          The address receiving tokens
     /// @return allowance   The maximum value of `amount` in `updateSubscription` function subscriptionAllowance(address from, address to) external view returns (uint256 allowance);